SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "Ragnarok 'n roll.
 No, I don't want to know what it would sound like."
 - "People put a lot of energy into moral outrage.
 But not much Helmholtz free energy, because it never does useful work."
 - "Not your problem?
 Then my solution's not your business."
+- "Some days I can't even have a 'thought' without 'ugh'."
+- "If you're going to be compared to a donut, you should emulate the French cruller: light, airy, and deliciously twisted."